Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Results and Discussion

+The conducted experiments\footnote{The raw data of all experimental results illustrarted in the plots of this paper as available in the Supplementary Material.} are based on real-world data from the California Household Travel Survey of the California Department of Transportation during the period 2010--2012~\cite{NRELSurvey2015}.
+The data cover several aspects of electric vehicles, citizens' demographics, mobility, information about the vehicles and other.
+The vehicle types are outlined in Figure~\ref{fig: vehicle_breakdown}.
+A number of 2910 vehicles are fitted with GPS with a recording resolution of one second: This monitors vehicles continuously for a period of seven days, although the days may be different among the vehicles.

-We use this GPS data, pre-processed by the survey into trip profiles.
-Essentially, they describe each trip made by the vehicle in question, as a destination (home, work, school, or other), a start/finish trip time, and an average speed.
-From this data, among other things, we can analyze how vehicles are used on a weekly basis, given their type.
-From our data pool of 2910 GPS monitored vehicles, we select the EV data which we pool together with the PHEV data to produce an aggregated pseudo-EV data pool of 130 vehicles.\footnote{This balances the trade off of reasonable statistics, with accurate driver profile representation.} Weekly usage of all GPS vehicles in the data set are as shown in Figure \ref{fig: usage-soc}a.
+The GPS data are preprocessed to compute the trip profiles of each vehicle.
+The profiles encode each trip made by the vehicle as a \emph{destination} i.e. home, work, school, or other, a \emph{start/finish} trip time, and an \emph{average speed}.
+From these data, the usage of vehicles can be analyzed on a weekly basis given their type.
+Weekly\footnote{The model of Section~\ref{sec:model-concept} relies on historical driver data to calculate the probabilistic availability of each vehicle throughout the week.
+A limitation of the Californian Survey dataset is that the data per vehicle is only a week in length and sampled at different weeks.
+Therefore, it is assumed that the data are representative of a weekly usage of the vehicle.
+However, this limitation does not influence the design of operational planning or the decentralized optimization approach that are data independent.
+Future work can extend the findings of this paper with further new datasets~\cite{Xu2018,Kujala2018}.} usage of all GPS-equipped vehicles in the dataset are shown in Figure \ref{fig: usage-soc}a.